Tuesday, November 27, 2007

 Basically, the Force acting upon the object in question is doing so at an angle (Ø).
 However, this angular force is not used to determine Work, only the Horizontal component is used in the calculation. (or the vertical one if it is parallel to the displacement in question).
 The way to calculate this horizontal component is given by Fx = F • cos(Ø).
 Therefore, to find the Work of an object moving as a result of an angular Force, we must use W = F • cos(Ø) • d.

-the work needed to accelerate a body of a given mass from rest to its current velocity.
+Finally we briefly looked at the calculation of Kinetic and Gravitational Potential energies.
+Kinetic Energy (KE) is said to be: the work needed to accelerate a body of a given mass from rest to its current velocity.
 Gravitational Potential Energy (PE) is: the energy that an object of a given mass has by virtue of its position relative to an arbitrary "zero ground".
 The formulae for these are as follows:

 Finally, we finished off class with a couple questions from the "SPORTS BOOK"!!!
 (Duck Book).
 We will be correcting those in class tomorrow (p.
 330 q's: 1-6)